vincepri/orchestra/README.md

 A service name can be prefixed with `~` to run a command in exclusion mode.
 For example `orchestra start ~second-service` will start everything expect the second-service.

+> When using `-a` or `--attach` with start/restart, the services will be spawned in the same ochestra's process group.

 ## Configuring commands
 Every command can be configured separately with special environment variables or with before/after commands.